atwine/100_Days_OF_ML_Coding/log.md

  THOUGHTS: I had not idea it was so cumbersome this process, stages of feature engineering and all, its quite hectic but a great learning process.
    <a href ='https://www.kaggle.com/atwine/start-here-a-gentle-introduction' >Commit</a>

+   I recently handed in a submission on kaggle that won me 0.43 percent accuracy, I want to redo it after the manner which i have learnt, then i will gain a better accuracy.
+   I will use xgboost, and do better data analysis on my kaggle dataset.